 Originally founded as a leather goods shop in Milan, Prada quickly became known for its second-to-none craftsmanship and forward-thinking approach to design.
 Today the luxury Italian house bridges the gap between high-end fashion and wearability.
 With recent collections featuring striking patterns and eye-catching designs, the Cuban collar shirt is fast becoming a brand staple.
 Buying from Prada’s range is the ideal luxury way to spice up your summer wardrobe.

 Swedish fast-fashion powerhouse H&M can be credited with bringing simple Scandi design to the mass market.
 The high street giant is well known the world over for its ever rotating seasonal collections, versatile wardrobe staples and fantastic value.
-For Cuban collar shirts, keep your eyes peeled for floaty, block colour linen styles – the perfect timeless take on this retro throwback summer piece.
+For Cuban collar shirts, keep your eyes peeled for floaty, block colour linen styles or busy designs in suitably restrained colour palettes.